simple-crypto/SCALib/README.rst

 profiled side-channel attack.
 Even if modules of SCALE can be used independently, a typical usage of SCALE for it goes in four steps:

-1. **Metrics**: In this step, standard metrics are evaluated for the measurements.
-This could be helpful to find point-of-interest (POIs), leakage, etc. When applicable, these metrics are implemented with a one-pass algorithm.
-This allows either to load one the traces from the disk and evaluate the metric on the complete dataset.
-It also allows to directly compute the metrics once the traces are captured.
-In the case where only the metric must be evaluated, this remove the need to store the data.
-The standard `SNR` metric is available and allows to find point of interest of a given variable (first order).
+1. **Metrics**: In this step, standard metrics are evaluated from the measurements.
+This helps to find point-of-interest (POIs), quantify avaiable information, etc.
+   When applicable, these metrics are implemented with a one-pass algorithm to save the cost of data load / store.

 2. **Modeling**: In this step, models are built to extract information about a variable `y` from the leakage.
-Modeling methods works in two phases.
-The first one is to `fit()` the model with the random value `x` is the training data and `y` is the target value.
-The will build a model.
-The second one is to return probabilities for each of the classes based on leakage `xt` by using the function `predict_proba(xt)`.
-Only modeling based on `LDA` and Gaussian templates is available.
+Modeling methods work in two phases.
+The first one is to `fit(t,x)` with traces `t` and target values `x`.
+This creates the model parameters.
+In the second step, this model can be used to `predict_proba(t)` that returns the probability of every possible target values based on the traces `t` and the model.

 3. **Attacks**: This modules contains attack methodologies.
 It essentially uses the probabilities from the `modeling` step in order and recombine them to recover a key.
-The module `SASCAGraph` represent how the probabilities on variables can be recombined.
-It can be used to model a standard template attack on unprotected implementations.
-The same module can also be used to run advanced SASCA attacks for any circuit that contains boolean operations and table lookups.
+The module `SASCAGraph` is an extension of Divide & Conquer attacks that leverage `soft analytical side-channel attacks`.
+It allows to define `PROPERTY` that link intermediate varibles within an implementation.
+   By providing the `SASCAGraph` with the distributions of these variables, it propagates information on all the variables (e.g. secret keys).

-4. **PostProcessing**: Once the attack has been performed, the postprocessing allows to evaluation the efficiency of the attack.
+4. **PostProcessing**: Once the attack has been performed, the postprocessing allows to evaluate the efficiency of the attack.
 Namely by estimating the rank of the correct key with `rank_accuracy`, it allows to quantify what is the remaining computational power that is needed by the adversary to recover the correct key.

-For details about of the usage of SCALE in a complete analysis, please visit the examples against protected and unprotected in  `examples <examples/>`.
-We note that the modules of SCALE can easily be replaced by other libraries.
-As an example, the `modeling` methods have an interface similar to `scikit-learn`.
-The modeling could also be done with any other tools (e.g., deep learning) as soon as the modeling is able to return probabilities.
+Full example of SCALE is available `here <examples/aes_simulation/>`_.

 About us
 ========